-When it comes to a quick workout, it doesn't get much better than a Tabata workout.
-Its fast, hard, and you can get the whole thing done in literally 5 minutes, and that's with a quick warm-up too. when you don't have the time to exercise Tabata comes into a league of its own.
+When it comes to a quick workout, it doesn’t get much better than a Tabata workout.
+It’s fast, and hard, and you can get the whole thing done in literally 5 minutes, and that’s with a quick warm-up too.
+When you don’t have the time to exercise, Tabata comes into a league of its own.

 This kind of workout is the perfect thing to fill in the gaps when you don’t have time to hit your full routine or even something you can do when you have a tiny gap in your day.
 Whatever your reasons are, it’s a good tool to have.